M1Sports20/TkApi.NET/readme.txt

 This project is currently in the beta stage.
 Currently, only the low level API has been implemented.
-These API calls are a one to one mapping as described by TradeKing's API Documentation.
+These API calls are a one to one mapping as described by TradeKing's API Documentation 04/13/2011.

 This project depends on the JSON.NET 3.5 DLL which can be found at http://json.codeplex.com/